FREE SHIPPING on orders of $85 or more

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Grossone were recorded, including Gresham, Gressam and others.

-Another 233 words (17 lines of text) are included under the topic Early Grossone Notables in all our PDF Extended History products.
+Another 74 words (5 lines of text) are included under the topic Early Grossone Notables in all our PDF Extended History products and printed products wherever possible.

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Research into various historical records revealed some of first members of the Grossone family emigrate to North America: Edward Gressam who settled in St. Christopher in 1635; Joe Gressam settled in Virginia in 1635; Ed.
 Gresham settled in Virginia in 1650; Andrew Gresham arrived in Philadelphia in 1858..